chutommy/xff/README.md

   iostream list map memory set sstream string type_traits typeinfo unistd.h unordered_map unordered_set vector
-... the beginning of the next log ...
 ```

-### Searching
+### Searching policy

 #### Based on Common Attributes

-- Files with a specific name: `xxf name file1.json`
+- files with a specific name: `xxf name file1.json`
-- Files with a name matching a regular expression: `xxf like ".*myfile.*"`
+- files with a name matching a regular expression: `xxf like ".*myfile.*"`
-- Files with size equal to/less than/greater than a specified size in bytes: `xxf size/size-/size+ 108`
+- files with size equal to/less than/greater than a specified size in bytes: `xxf size/size-/size+ 108`
-- Files last modified on/before/after a specified date and time: `xxf time/time-/time+ "2022-11-09 13:53:03"`
+- files last modified on/before/after a specified date and time: `xxf time/time-/time+ "2022-11-09 13:53:03"`

 Example query for all files in a given branch of the filesystem: